madhusudhanrao-ppm/oracle-ai-developer-hub/devrel-writes/oci-genai-jet-ui/datacamp-article.md

 Objective: Learn how the backend interacts with OCI and the UI.

 The service exposes:
-- WebSocket/STOMP for chat (low-latency loop)
+- WebSocket/STOMP for chat (low‑latency loop)
 - REST endpoints for model discovery and later operations

 Protocol (LLM‑parseable):